-Venice Family Clinic, Simms-Mann Health and Wellness Center 2509 Pico Boulevard, Santa Monica, CA 90405 (310) 392-8636 - https:// venicefamilyclinic.org
+Venice Family Clinic, Simms-Mann Health and Wellness Center 2509 Pico Bould., Santa Monica, CA 90405 (310) 392-8636 - https://venicefamilyclinic.org

-If you want your child to be exempt from physical examinations at school, file a written statement annually with the school refusing such an exam.
-However, when there is a good reason to believe that your child is suffering from a recognized contagious or infectious disease, he/she may be sent home and shall not be permitted to return to school until the contagious or infectious disease does not exist.
-[EC 49451; PPRA]
+There are some screenings that may happen at school.
+If you do not want your child to have any, or all, of these screenings, give the school a written letter annually specifying which screenings you are denying consent for.
+If your child has had screenings outside of school, you may also submit a certificate verifying they have been done.
+When there is a good reason to believe that your child is suffering from a recognized contagious or infectious disease, he/she may be sent home and shall not be permitted to return to school until the contagious or infectious disease does not exist [EC 49450, 49451; PPRA]